-The first part is pretty easy thanks to this game having some of the best odds in Spin Casino NZ, being an easy game to play whilst maintaining the low house edge.
+The first part is pretty easy thanks to this game having some of the best odds, being an easy game to play whilst maintaining the low house edge.
 It’s most basic and popular bet, the Pass Line wager, has a house edge of just 1.41%.

 But, if you’re playing internet-based Craps, sticking to Pass Line stakes is only going to entertain you for so long.
 You don’t have the crowds to entertain you when you’re rolling the dice on your desktop, smartphone, or tablet, so you’ll need to implement a few different strategies to keep your head in the game!

 Sticking to playing the Don’t Pass bet at the minimum amount and then backing that wager up with maximum odds stakes whenever a Point is established is one way to keep the edge working for you.

 This bet generally has a 1.36% house edge but this will get lowered because wagering like this leaves no house edge at all!
 If you’re playing at a site that lets you lay the odds up to 100X your stake, the combined house edge of a Don’t Pass bet with maximum odds is a mere 0.014%.

 This strategy can also be used with Don’t Come bets for players who want to place more wagers while they wait for their Don’t Pass stakes to resolve.

 Anything but 7 or the Iron Cross

 If you love frequent wins, and who doesn’t, this strategy is a good idea, but it will turn 7 into your bitter enemy.
 The Iron Cross sets things up so that you collect a return on anything but the number 7.